xchen87/xchen87.github.io/_posts/2023-05-12-dynamic-and-static-library.md

 6550 libmylib_static.a
 16544 libmylib.so.1.0.0
 ```
-So when you create dynamic libraries, make sure `-fPIC` is applied to all objects it contains, especially the ones it links through other static libraries.
-In which case compiler will just copy the object code it needs into target dynamic library, if those binary codes from static library source are not position independent, they may cause runtime failure.
+When you create dynamic libraries, make sure `-fPIC` is applied to all objects it contains, especially the ones it links through other static libraries.
+In which case compiler will just copy the object code it needs into target dynamic library.
+If those binary codes from static library source are not position independent, they may cause runtime failure.
 \
-On the other hand, if you don't actually need dynamic libraries, try to avoid `-fPIC` flag, per the disadvantages.
+On the other hand, if you don't actually need dynamic libraries, don't use `-fPIC` flag.
 ## GOT and PLT
 GOT stands for *Global Offset Table*.
 It is a *data* section that contains a table of offsets for external symbols.
 PLT stands for *Procedure Linkage Table*.
 This is a *code* section that contains the stubs for external function calls, it provides a level of indirection and helps to resolve the function address at runtime.
 Detail process will be discussed below.